 - 1. If your student is absent from school please provide an absentee note or Medical Certificate. - 2.
-If your student is absent from school please call to notify school the morning of the day of absence. - 3.
-If you need to sign your student out early, where possible please provide a note.
-Alternatively a visit or phone call to Student Services. - 4.
+If your student is absent please contact the school (phone, text or email) to notify the morning of the day of absence. - 3.
+If you need to sign your child out early, where possible please provide a note.
+Alternatively, a visit, phone call or text to the attendance officer. - 4.
 Please discuss with your student the importance of regular attendance and unsure that they attend school whenever fit to do so. - 5.
 Avoid scheduling family holidays during school terms.
 This is deemed by the Education Department to be an unacceptable reason for a student's absences from school.

-7. ENCOURAGING ATTENDANCE-BENEFITS FOR ALL
+7. ENCOURAGING ATTENDANCE - BENEFITS FOR ALL